+Physical health: 78.4 per cent of young people surveyed self-reported good or very good physical health during their first five years in Australia.

+Mental Health: 47.4 per cent of survey respondents rated their mental health during their first five years in Australia as OK or poor.

+Sexual health: While our survey did not explore a separate indicator for sexual health, this was a key issue of importance to the young people we consulted.

+- Education programs in school

+- Friends and informal networks

+- Co-located services

-What's happening?
-What's working?
-What's not working?
-Where to from here? hysical health: 78.4 per cent of young eople surveyed self-reported good or ery good physical health during their rst five years in Australia.
-Hental Health: 47.4 per cent of survey espondents rated their mental health uring their first five years in Australia as bK or poor.
-Exual health: While our survey did ot explore a separate indicator for exual health, this was a key issue of inportance to the young people we consulted.
-Inclusive workplaces - workplaces that are diverse or that emphasise the importance of diversity in the workplace and that promote and practise cross-cultural ways of working Role models or mentors, both in the workplace and in employment programs Peer-to-peer programs.
-Lack of accessible health services that are culturally appropriate and that young people feel safe engaging with Stigma and shame, especially around mental and sexual health Intergenerational differences in ideas around 'healthy' behaviours/practices Concerns about privacy/confidentiality, particularly within ethnically or culturally specific health services Poor service knowledge or understanding of how seeking help might assist with their problems or concerns Visa status, including understanding of what medical support they are liable for and what is free or covered by private insurance.
-Need for job preparation and readiness programs and supports, both in and out of school, to focus beyond job search skills to include guidance and information about cultural expectations and practices, how young people build and utilise networks, as well as career pathways and education options Expansion of peer-to-peer models, role models and mentors in employment programs pe ver firs
+- Lack of accessible health services that are culturally appropriate and that young people feel safe engaging with - Stigma and shame, especially around mental and sexual health - Intergenerational differences in ideas around 'healthy' behaviours/practices - Concerns about privacy/confidentiality, particularly within ethnically or culturally specific health services - Poor service knowledge or understanding of how seeking help might assist with their problems or concerns - Visa status, including understanding of what medical support they are liable for and what is free or covered by private insurance.

+- More health and well-being programs that cater specifically to the needs of young people from refugee and migrant backgrounds - Services and programs that support young people to communicate with their parents and families about health issues and concerns - Investment in health promotion and community education activities, especially around mental and sexual health, that are relevant and accessible to all community members